plusmobileapps/plusmobileapps.github.io/docs/blog/posts/2025-04-04-kotlin-inject-anvil-extensions.md

 ## Assisted Factory Extension

 Kotlin inject anvil was designed to be flexible by allowing one to [extend the framework](https://ralf-wondratschek.com/presentation/extending-kotlin-inject-nyc.html) to generate components in situations just like this.
 Which is how the [kotlin-inject-anvil-extensions](https://github.com/plusmobileapps/kotlin-inject-anvil-extensions) library was created.
+On top of the usual [setup of kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil?tab=readme-ov-file#setup), the extensions can be setup in a similar fashion with instructions found in the [documentation](https://plusmobileapps.com/kotlin-inject-anvil-extensions/assisted-factory/#setup).

 The assisted factory extension has a very simple API with the annotation `@ContributesAssistedFactory`.
 This annotation requires two parameters, the anvil scope and the assisted factory interface to bind.

-!!! warning

-    The `@Assisted` parameters order of the real implementation constructor must be the same order as your assisted factory interface.
-If two of the same type are used, these will be mixed up when generating the default factory implementation with the extension.

 ```kotlin